-Lenders must operate responsibly and comply with all Single Family Housing Guaranteed Loan Program (SFHGLP) requirements.
+Lenders must operate responsibly and comply with all Single-Family Housing Guaranteed Loan Program (SFHGLP) requirements.
 The Agency will provide notice of all program changes; however, lenders are responsible for remaining informed of all program policies and procedures and ensuring that lender staff is adequately trained.
 The Agency encourages lenders to attend or participate in training provided by the Agency or other approved methods, as outlined in Chapter 3 of this Handbook.
-For Agency provided training, the Lender and Partner Activities Branch can arrange training for lenders and their staff members.
-New lenders who request participation in the SFHGLP by submitting Form RD 3555-16, Agreement for Participation in Single Family Housing Guaranteed/Insured Loan Programs of the United States Government, are required to take training prior to approval by the Agency.
-Lenders are encouraged to register for automatic email notification regarding loan origination and servicing updates.
+For Agency provided training, any of the State Offices can arrange training for lenders and their staff members.
+New lenders who request participation in the SFHGLP by submitting Form RD 3555-16, "Agreement for Participation in Single Family Housing Guaranteed/Insured Loan Programs of the United States Government," are required to take training prior to approval by the Agency.
+Lenders are encouraged to register for automatic email notification regarding loan origination, servicing or automated underwriting updates.
 Lenders may register at: https://public.govdelivery.com/accounts/USDARD/subscriber/new.